 Co-ordination and balance

-Crawling helps to develop balance which is an essential requirement for the big W – walking.
+Crawling helps to develop balance which is an essential requirement for the big W: walking.
 It’s also the beginning stage of developing hand-eye co-ordination.
 Reaching for objects and moving forward requires them to use their eyes to direct their attention and their hands to execute the task.
 This is important later in life for things like writing and kicking a ball.

 Crawling helps to develop binocular vision.
 In other words, far and near vision.
 While crawling, babies train their eyes to look into the distance and then back at their hands.
 This helps with things like catching a ball, driving a car, and copying things from a blackboard.
 Crawling also helps babies track objects, which can help with reading at a later stage.

 Crawling helps to develop baby’s understanding of the physical world around them in terms of their relationship and position within it.
-With practise and experience, they learn to crawl around the object in their way instead of over it.
+With practice and experience, they learn to crawl around the object in their way instead of over it.
 They get good at determining the most efficient path to where they want to go.
 This helps to develop navigation and problem-solving skills.

-10 tips to help your baby crawl
+How to help your baby start crawling

 - Raise the surface for baby’s hands.
 When babies put their hands on a slightly higher surface it can encourage them to bear weight on their knees.

 - Let baby play in front of a mirror.
 Babies love looking at themselves in the mirror and can provide great motivation to crawl up and say hello.